idda-dataset/home/_pages/benchmarks.md

 ## The metric
 ### Performance evaluation
-To evaluate the performances of the treated methods we use the PASCAL VOC Intersection-over-Union (IoU), also known as the Jaccard Index, that is essentially a method use to quantify the area of overlap between the predicted segmentation and the ground truth divided by the area of union between the predicted segmentation and the ground truth.
+To evaluate the performances of the treated methods we use the PASCAL VOC Intersection-over-Union (IoU), also known as the Jaccard Index, that is essentially a method use to quantify the area of overlap divided by the area of union between the predicted segmentation and the ground truth.
 Quite simply, the IoU metric measure the number of pixels common between the target and prediction masks and divide it by the total number of pixels present across both masks (TP / (TP + FP + FN), where TP, FP and FN stands for True Positive, False Positive and False Negative respectively) [[1]](http://host.robots.ox.ac.uk/pascal/VOC/pubs/everingham15.pdf).
 <br>The IoU is computed for each class separately and then averaged over all the classes to provide a global, mean IoU score